ErpNetDocs/winclient/introduction/commands.md

 ## Navigators

-- Show data
+- Show data - loads the data into the navigator, according to the specified filters into the filter panel.

 Command Ribbon >> Home:

 ![Show data](pictures/show-data.png)

-- Create new
+- Create new - used to create a new record of the particular entity.

 Command Ribbon >> Home:

 ![Create new sales order](pictures/new-sales-order.png)

-- Open document
+- Open document - opens the single form of the selected document.

 Command Ribbon >> Home